Last updated: June 2026

 Reviewed by: Pascal Burke, Licensed Insurance Broker (CA License #6015321, TX License #3305690)

-Most Killeen general contractors typically pay $125 to $350 per month ($1,500 to $4,200 per year) for a standard $1M per occurrence / $2M aggregate general liability policy, with roofers, structural trades, Fort Cavazos base-vendor contractors, and contractors on military housing privatization projects often paying more.
+Most Killeen general contractors typically pay $125 to $350 per month ($1,500 to $4,200 per year) for a standard $1M per occurrence / $2M aggregate general liability policy, with roofers, structural trades, Fort Hood base-vendor contractors, and contractors on military housing privatization projects often paying more.

-Killeen’s contractor insurance market differs from most Texas cities because of the influence of Fort Cavazos, privatized military housing operators, military family residential demand, and federal contractor requirements.
+Killeen’s contractor insurance market differs from most Texas cities because of the influence of Fort Hood, privatized military housing operators, military family residential demand, and federal contractor requirements.
 While many small Central Texas contractors benefit from lower operating costs than Dallas or Houston, contractors performing base-vendor work, military housing maintenance, or federal projects often face additional insured requirements, waiver of subrogation endorsements, and elevated coverage limits.
 This guide explains current Killeen pricing, cost drivers, COI requirements, and strategies to reduce premiums without sacrificing coverage.
-It is written by ContractorsInsured.net, a Texas-licensed brokerage (Lic #3305690) that places GL for Central Texas contractors and issues same-day COIs with the wording Fort Cavazos vendor portals require.
+It is written by ContractorsInsured.net, a Texas-licensed brokerage (Lic #3305690) that places GL for Central Texas contractors and issues same-day COIs with the wording Fort Hood vendor portals require.

 What general liability insurance covers